Lauren Lane

 Notes

-• Remove the membrane: It's easier to watch a YouTube video on this.
+Remove the membrane: It's easier to watch a YouTube video on this.
+Here's a link.
 Some ribs come with this already removed.

-• See the blog post about using boneless ribs or beef ribs.
+See blog post about using boneless ribs or beef ribs.

 Nutrition